openhouse/photo-filter/project-guidelines.md

 - **Clarity and Readability**: Code should be easy to read and understand by humans and AI alike.
 - **Modularity**: Break down the application into small, manageable modules.
 - **Consistency**: Follow established conventions throughout the project.
+- **Ember.js Conventions**: Default to current Ember.js conventions and standards across the frontend and backend unless there is a strong reason to do otherwise in the backend.
 - **Privacy and Security**: Handle sensitive user data responsibly, ensuring personal data remains private.
 - **Performance**: Optimize for handling large datasets efficiently.
 - **Scalability**: Design the application architecture to accommodate future growth and additional features.
 - **Embrace Iterative Understanding**: Recognize that solutions are provisional and open to revision.
 Document and revisit solutions over time, framing them as hypotheses effective under current understanding but adaptable as new insights emerge.

+## Data Formats

+- **JSON:API Format**: Use the JSON:API specification for data exchange between the frontend and backend to ensure consistency and compatibility, especially with Ember Data.
+- **JSON:API Serializer**: Utilize packages like `jsonapi-serializer` on the backend to format responses according to the JSON:API specification, enhancing maintainability and compliance.

+## Data Synchronization and Caching

+- **Cache Invalidation**: Implement cache invalidation strategies to ensure the application reflects the most recent data from the Apple Photos library.
+- **Timestamp Comparison**: Use the last modified timestamps of the Photos library and cached data to determine when to refresh the cache.
+- **Performance Balance**: Strive for a balance between data freshness and application performance.

 ## Ensuring Complete Project Overviews

 Including all relevant files in the project overview helps maintain transparency and aids in collaboration, especially when multiple contributors are involved.
-The `generate-overview.sh` script should be dynamically modified as needed to provide insight into any relevant files, balancing the need for completeness with the practicality of input constraints in collaborative tools.
+The `generate-overview.sh` script should be kept up to date to include all necessary files, such as root-level markdown files (`DEVELOPMENT_PLAN.md`, `ISSUES.md`, `project-guidelines.md`, `README.md`), and any other files critical to the project's understanding.
+The script should balance the need for completeness with the practicality of input constraints in collaborative tools.

+- **Updating `generate-overview.sh`**: When new important files are added to the project, or when the inclusion criteria change, update `generate-overview.sh` to reflect these changes.
+- **Reviewing Project Overviews**: Regularly generate and review `project-overview.txt` to ensure it accurately represents the project's current state.

 ## Coding Standards